keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 ## Philosophy

-Philosophy in generally asks questions about foundations of the world and our knowledge of it: what is real, how do we know what we know, what is the meaning of life?
-Philosophy is continuous with science, mathematics, religion.
+* Philosophy in generally asks questions about foundations of the world and our knowledge of it: what is real, how do we know what we know, what is the meaning of life?
+* Philosophy is continuous with science, mathematics, religion.
 So when we conduct business, our whole world view is engaged.

 </section><section data-markdown>

 ## Philosophy -> Ethics

-Ethics is the branch of philosophy that investigates right and wrong, good and bad.
-What is worthwhile or worthless and how to live a worthwhile life.
-What is good?
+* Ethics is the branch of philosophy that investigates right and wrong, good and bad.
+* What is worthwhile or worthless?
+How to live a worthwhile life?
+* What is good?
 Who is truly enviable?

 </section><section data-markdown>